Unirep/Unirep/packages/docs/docs/contracts-api/reputation-proof-verifier.md

 title: Reputation Proof Verifier Contract
 ---

-This smart contract is dedicated to verifying a reputation proof
+A contract address for a reputation proof verifier.
+See [IVerifier](iverifier-sol) for more info.

 ## decodeReputationControl